Editor’s Note: This article was originally published in June 2017. It was updated in August 2018 to reflect current product recommendations.

 A Salad Spinner

 It may look suspiciously like a unitasker, but a salad spinner, much like Liam Neeson, brings a very particular set of skills to the table.
-A good-quality one, like the Zyliss Swift Dry Salad Spinner—the top pick from our review—makes quick work of drying out herbs and leafy vegetables, without which process your salad greens are destined to be a mess every time: wet, limp, unappealing, and sadly resistant to harmonious interaction with their dressing.
+A good-quality one, like the Zyliss Swift Dry Salad Spinner—the top pick from our best salad spinner review—makes quick work of drying out herbs and leafy vegetables, without which process your salad greens are destined to be a mess every time: wet, limp, unappealing, and sadly resistant to harmonious interaction with their dressing.
 (Yes, you can spread out your greens to dry on a baking sheet or clean kitchen towel instead, but that's a far more time-consuming method.)
 The real reason this item is a must: Despite its unitasker feel, its interior basket can double as a colander—for cold foods only!—until you decide to pony up for the latter.

 A Fine-Mesh Strainer